HOW IT ALL BEGAN...

 On reaching 18 years children are no longer eligible under Family Membership and should

 Your Membership will be posted

-out to you at the beginning of the month following your online application has been
+out to you at the beginning of the month following your application has been

-submitted. eg If you book online on the 15th May you will recieve your membership during
+submitted. eg If you book online on the 15th May you will receive

 the first weeks of June.